PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 12:48:36
+Last updated: 2024-04-08 12:49:10
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn